brson/brson.github.com/beer/_posts/2021-05-02-platform-sun-surfer-hawaiian-style-ipa.md

 This does have three types of hops I haven't heard of before, so it seems quite an experimental beer.

-There's probably too many ingredients in this beer, and the sum is not greater than the parts.
+There are probably too many ingredients in this beer, and the sum is not greater than the parts.

 2